 Are they ready for you?

-On 22 August 2016 Singapore's nuTonomy, a business founded by researchers from MIT, said it had began testing a free taxi-hailing service in a local business district of about 0.8 miles surrounded by tech and biotechnology companies.
+On 22 August 2016, Singapore's nuTonomy, a business founded by researchers from MIT, said it had begun testing a free taxi-hailing service in a local business district of about 0.8 miles surrounded by tech and biotechnology companies.

 The public road test, announced in The Wall Street Journal, supposedly beat Uber Technologies' U.S. trial using its own driver and a tech observer, to be conducted in Pittsburgh, PA, by a few days.

-Articles on self-driving cars are beginning to increase not only in tech and automotive publications but also mainstream media, such as USA Today.
-To illustrate, there was a recent Today editorial about the need for government regulators, like the National Highway Traffic Safety Administration (NHTSA), to proceed with caution.
-That agency is investigating the fatal crash of a driver in Florida who was operating a Tesla car with the Autopilot system.
+Articles on self-driving cars are beginning to increase in tech and automotive publications and mainstream media, such as USA Today.
+To illustrate, a recent Today editorial about the need for government regulators, like the National Highway Traffic Safety Administration (NHTSA), to proceed with caution.
+That agency is investigating the fatal crash of a Florida driver operating a Tesla car with the Autopilot system.

-As we post the first of the month there's news that Google is moving into the ride-sharing market in the San Francisco area competing with what appears to be its former business partner, Uber.
-Google is using the Waze app, which it owns, to pair fellow commuters for less money than it would cost to take Uber or Lyft.
+As we post the first of the month, there's news that Google is moving into the ride-sharing market in the San Francisco area, competing with what appears to be its former business partner, Uber.
+Google uses the Waze app, which it owns, to pair fellow commuters for less money than it would cost to take Uber or Lyft.

-Perhaps the place to begin is with a definition of terms, NHTSA's defined five levels of autonomy based on how many car functions are computer controlled.
-There are five levels, 0 to 4 and the goal for most auto companies (GM, Ford and Tesla) is to reach level 4 approval.
+Perhaps the place to begin is with a definition of terms; NHTSA's defined five levels of autonomy based on how many car functions are computer controlled.
+There are five levels, 0 to 4, and most auto companies (GM, Ford, and Tesla) aim to reach level 4 approval.

 Here's a description of each level with examples provided by Bloomberg Business Week: